 13) Stroll along the colourful Markt.

 Bruges’ Markt, or Market Square, oozes a whole lot of charm!
-It is surrounded by the cutest and most colourful buildings, and you won’t have any problem finding a little cafe or restaurant where to people watch.
+It is surrounded by the cutest and most colourful buildings, predominantly in the Flemish Renaissance style, and you won’t have any problem finding a little cafe or restaurant where to people watch.

 14) Catch some rays at the beach.